-Iraq army seizes key Mosul bridge in ISIS battle
+Iraq army seizes key Mosul bridge in ISIS battle | CNN

 As a result of the two and a half years of ISIS rule in Mosul, many of those newly-displaced have found themselves in a legal limbo without proper identification documents.
 Some lost their documents as they fled ISIS, while others were holding birth and marriage documents issued by ISIS that are not recognized by the Iraqi government.

-According to officials with the United Nations High Commissioner for Refugees, nearly half of the displaced they interviewed were in need of legal help to obtain legal documents.
+According to officials with the UN High Commissioner for Refugees, nearly half of the displaced they interviewed were in need of legal help to obtain legal documents.

-Civil identity cards are essential for traveling and passing through checkpoints, as well as getting access to public services, such as food assistance, healthcare and housing assistance.
+Civil identity cards are essential for traveling and passing through checkpoints, as well as getting access to public services, such as food assistance, health care and housing assistance.